Daycare and Boarding FAQ

 Our facilities are completely indoors.
 If you wish, you can add a walk outside around the neighborhood!

 We provide clean drinking water to all dogs throughout the day, but an active pup may still be thirsty after their time at daycare (you should encourage them to drink a little at a time to prevent vomiting).

 You will be contacted immediately while our staff cares for your dog.
 Several members of our staff are certified in pet first aid, so your dog will be in good hands until you’re able to pick them up.
 If you are unable to pick them up and your dog needs immediate medical attention, our staff may need to transport the dog to a veterinarian.

-There is no cancellation fee for regular daycare or boarding.
-There will be a fee in the amount of 25% of the reservation for boarding cancellations over holiday periods.
+There is a cancellation fee of $10 for a daycare reservation that results in a no-show.
+There will be a non-refundable deposit in the amount of 50% of the reservation for boarding cancellations over holiday periods.

 We do have limited grooming availability for non-clients.
 Please call ahead to see if we can accommodate you.

 Yes!
 Please bring in your dog’s lunch in labeled bag or container.